YarinCodes/auto-zoom-meetings-join/README.md

 <br>

 ## Automatic Meeting Join
-a simple python script which joins your zoom meeting.<br>
+a simple python script which joins your zoom meetins which works on image recognition.<br>
-the script will join without audio and without audio so you can keep sleeping
+the script will join without audio and without audio so you can keep sleeping.

 ## Requirements
 * python 3.6 or higher (https://www.python.org/)